-The proceedings are available in the ACM Digital Library: http://dl.acm.org/citation.cfm?id=2517957.
+The proceedings will be available in the ACM Digital Library.

-The 10th Visualization for Cyber Security (VizSec) is a forum that brings together researchers and practitioners from academia, government, and industry to address the needs of the cyber security community through new and insightful visualization and analysis techniques.
-VizSec will provide an excellent venue for fostering greater exchange and new collaborations on a broad range of security- and privacy-related topics.
-Accepted papers will appear in the ACM Digital Library as part of the ACM International Conference Proceedings Series.
+The 11th Visualization for Cyber Security (VizSec) is a forum that brings together researchers and practitioners from academia, government, and industry to address the needs of the cyber security community through new and insightful visualization and analysis techniques.
+VizSec provides an excellent venue for fostering greater exchange and new collaborations on a broad range of security- and privacy-related topics.
+VizSec will be held in Paris, France on November 10, 2014 in conjunction with IEEE VIS.

 The VizSec proceedings will be published by ACM.
 The ACM SIG Proceedings Templates provides Word and LaTeX templates.
 (If you are using LaTeX, please use Option 2: LaTeX2e - Tighter Alternate style.)

 ACM invites authors to submit an image representation of their article.
 The image must be selected from the article body and can be any of the following: art, graphic, table, figures, etc. (Image files are to be as square as possible, 100x100 ppi and in jpg format.)
 Authors must supply a caption with the image.
 The caption length should be no more than 512 characters.

-Submit papers and poster abstracts using EasyChair: http://www.easychair.org/conferences/?conf=vizsec2013
+Submit papers and poster abstracts using EasyChair: http://www.easychair.org/conferences/?conf=vizsec2014

 All deadlines are 5:00 PM PST

 Email questions to firstname.lastname@example.org or post to the Google Group.